 G'cetGian sighed and stirred his V'liz.
 "Honestly, no one is qualified.
 We've never done anything like this before.
 You two have a good record..."
 A studied pause to sip. "...and if anyone can do it, it'd be you.
 You know how thin we're spread these days.
 You two are the best available."

 I slumped on my cushion as my mind raced.
 The Arbiter-To-Humans!
 It was an awesome responsibility, and it left me chilled.
 Yes, we had a decent record, but so did many others in the Service.
 We were nobody in particular, and our tails were nowhere near long enough for a mission like this.
 Surely there were others who were better qualified!
 We could refuse of course: Arbiter assignments are voluntary.
 But that was so uncommon as to be unheard of.
 Beneath the Eldest's genteel manners and palsied hands was a cunning which drew us helplessly along.
 It never occurred to most of us that we might refuse, and fewer still were those who could resist his manipulations.

-But there were real issues here.
+But there were real issues here, and I grabbed for them in rising desperation.
 "I...have no idea what the humans are like, what we have achieved thus far.
-How can we do and say the right things?"
+We're not anywhere near in the circle.
+How can we do and say the right things??"

 "Some key Learnéds from the original New Patagonia expedition will be in this new herd, and I have arranged a series of accelerated briefings for you.
 You can draw on their knowledge, and your own skills and experience, and your uncanny empathy, to see you through."